 I tweak as I go.
 I’ve been teaching since 2010, and the order in which I teach phonics has changed since then.

-I see what works and what doesn’t work, I try new curriculum recommendations, I read research and change the way I instruct and assess.
+I see what works and what doesn’t work, I try new curriculum recommendations.
+In addition, I read research and change the way I instruct and assess.

 Remember, I’m teachable! 😉 So while this phonics scope and sequence has evolved over time, this is my current best.
-It’s not set a stone.
+So it’s not set a stone.
 Think of it as written in pencil, with the ability to erase!

 Phonics should always be taught explicitly and systematically.
 Yes, there is a general progression of phonics skills that you should follow.
 I’ve numbered the skills in my list below because it is sequential.